 Pine is a worthwhile wood for carving: It’s readily available in a variety of species; many times, it will be the economical choice of wood, and with sharp tools can yield a rewarding carving experience.

-Sometimes you have to close your eyes to see.
+What the sailmaker had said was true.
+Sometimes you have to feel to see.